 Adventurous city discovery game – for those who don’t want to be closed in one room but need the whole city instead

 This is not an escape room per se, as you won’t be closed anywhere.
 We felt like including it here, as it involves cracking riddles and using your IQ to solve 14 mystical riddles and follow a secret trail by using instructions on your phone.
 Its other advantages are discovering the best hidden gems recommended by locals and unlocking cities’ stories.
 Through the secret city trails game, you will learn interesting facts and urban legends about Bratislava.
 Trust us, it’s FUN!
 Moreover, it was us, local bloggers, who designed the game Bratislava: History and mystery, through which we are showing you iconic sights as well as secret places and give you the best tips on where to go in our city.
 Plus, we think the game is really smart:) A great view is just a bonus:) Unleash your inner Indiana Jones and start exploring now!
+PS: You get a 10% off the game through our referral link above.

 ADDRESS: starting point: Slovak National Theater, Hviezdoslav’s Square.
 Trail of 3 km.